mdcscry/devart-template/project_posts/2014-03-01-February Journal.md

 Looking back at my web history for February shows I was running the experiments pretty regularly.
 I had been stringing them all together using meta-refresh.
 As I was going along, I was updating and fixing--pure mindless art fun.
 An engine can be tweaked a 1000 different ways and any different font-set applied.
 My formal website engine is a little more challenging (not mindless art fun) to add to, so this stringing together was an easy way to see all the experiments and a simple path to create never-ending, never repeating looping computer-made art.
 I imagine glyphmatic.Us on display permanently, randomly producing the worlds glyphs.
 The computer makes the art, not the people.
 I call it associative disorder art.
 Also, offsourcing.

 My euphoria of getting back to it and finding something exciting was covering-up the utter dismay I was feeling about glyphmatic.us.
 It looked good in XP Chrome and nowhere else.
 In Chrome on windows 7 and 8 large skewed objects disappear on fullscreen.
 My reduced fontset wasn’t appearing in new windows machines in a native font install, either.
 I needed to do significant reworking and debugging.
 Many glyphs weren't appearing in Android.
 I reduced the glyph set (again)--remaining unfinished but better.
 I finally checked on i-products at the local blue box and was pleasantly surprised..
 Writing for webkit on Windows ports well to Android and Safari.
 But in the end, I'm still limited in my fonting(verb); its not the whole experience of Unicode.
-That’s why I need the Barbicon.
+That’s why I need the Barbicon's walls.

-Withn’t a lick of further ado, the February Journal:
+Withn’t a lick of further ado, the February web history journal:

-####Feb 3rd.
+####Mon.
+February 3:
   * Glyphmatic.us runs local all night with from starting with flasher1.

-####Feb 4th
+####Tues.
+Feb 4:
   * Review filters available-Looking for Emboss
   * Reviewed material about embedding fonts in webserver
   * Reviewed AWS approach to embedded font